SuperPowerPlumber/pi.js/README.md

 ### `pijs.player.name`
 Returns your player name.
 ### `pijs.player.color`
-Returns your color.
+Returns your color in hexadecimal format.
 Depends on your _id.
 ### `pijs.player._id`
 Your player identifier.
 Depends on your IP address.
 ### `pijs.player.id`